 - 15% of measures to be delivered in rural areas.

-- Measures will include first-time central heating systems and replacement of broken heating systems, as part of a package to include insulation where applicable.
+- Measures will include first-time central heating systems and replacement of broken heating systems (including oil-fired boilers), as part of a package to include insulation where applicable.

-- Heating systems that qualify for the Renewable Heating Incentive (RHI) would not be supported by ECO funding, although the rights to RHI payments could be assigned to a third party, such as the installer to help pay for the cost of installation.
+- Ground source heat pumps will be supported by ECO funding even if the household also receives the Renewable Heating Incentive (RHI).
+Other heating technologies eligible for the RHI will not be supported by ECO funding, although the rights to RHI payments could be assigned to a third party, such as the installer to help pay for the cost of installation.

 - Limited ECO funding is proposed for 'innovative' products, installation methods and processes: e.g. technologies that reduce the cost of solid wall insulation.